 but the style of the melodies and vocals, as well as the lyrical content, are proof enough that this is far blacker than what

 their Swedish contemporaries were up to, around this time.

-bottom-heavy than the version that would later apear on The Somberlain.
-However, the melodies are the same and still
+more bottom-heavy than the version that would later apear on The Somberlain.
+However, the melodies are the same and

-freeze your very soul upon listening.
-The vocals are somewhat gargled, by comparison to the sound that is present on the full-lengths.
+still freeze your very soul upon listening.
+The vocals are somewhat gargled, by comparison to the sound that is present on

+the full-lengths.
 This is almost similar to what Tompa was doing in Grotesque.
-The guitar sound is a little fuzzy, which adds to the atmosphere,
+The guitar sound is a little fuzzy, which adds

-intense approach.
+more intense approach.
 Despite the raw sound, this possesses memorable melodies that will haunt your mind.
-One could say that this
+One could say that

-song has more in common with the Scandinavian Death Metal sound, though it is still quite distinct.
-Again, the vocals are
+this song has more in common with the Scandinavian death metal sound, though it is still quite distinct.
+Again, the vocals

 found on the Where Dead Angels Lie E.P. than between the previous song and its later incarnation.

 It all ends with "Into Infinite Obscurity".
 This is a sorrowful acoustic piece